BASHH Education Fellowships for Physicians

 Each project will be supervised by a suitably qualified mentor.
 The project should take no more than half day per week, and should be considered part of the time already permitted within the training curriculum for ‘self study’.

 The aim is to complete the project within 12 months.
 Fellows undertaking further educational qualifications may wish to use the project towards essays or dissertations but this must be made clear during the application process.

-Project ideas and supervisors will be suggested by the Education committee but if the applicant has their own project ideas these can be taken into consideration.
+Project ideas and supervisors will be suggested by the Education committee or other BASHH members but if the applicant has their own ideas for a project and supervisor these can be taken into consideration.